pavel-grigorev/spring-icomponent/README.md

 There can only be one default method handler in the application.

-## Implementing `MehodHandlerResolver`
+## Create a `MehodHandlerResolver` bean

 Method handler resolvers is a more general way to map methods to actual method handlers.
 All options described above are implemented as method handler resolvers.

-Method handler resolver is a bean implementing `MehodHandlerResolver`.
+Method handler resolver is a bean implementing the `MehodHandlerResolver` interface.
 For a given method metadata it should return a `MethodHandler` object or `null`.

 Multiple method handler resolvers may be defined in the application, each being responsible for a specific type of method handler.